-No matter what size space you have, you can have an organized, pretty craft room.
-Today I'm going to share some of my small space craft room store ideas.
-Organizing craft supplies doesn't have to be complicated.
+Today we're talking about small space craft room store ideas.
+No matter what size space you have, it is possible to have an organized, pretty craft room.
+Organizing craft supplies, especially in small spaces, doesn't have to be complicated.
 You don't have to have tons of expensive organizing units and containers.
 You also don't need a ton of craft supplies to stock a great craft room.
 You just need some space to easily work and be able to find everything when you need it.

 Small Space Craft Room Storage Ideas

 Set up a fantastic work space for all your crafting, no matter what size space you have.
 I'll share my every day craft storage ideas and show you how I've set up a small space in my kitchen as my goto work space for crafting all year round.